-For an example of a typical proceeding, please see the Sample Transcript of Proceedings in the Appendix.
+For an example of a typical proceeding, please see NIJC's Sample Transcript of Proceedings.

 Possible Outcomes and Next Steps

 At the end of the hearing, the judge will either (a) grant the order; (b) continue the case; or (c) deny the order.
 No matter the outcome, take time after the hearing to explain to the client what has happened and next steps.